 MATERNAL & CHILD HEALTH LEGACY PROGRAM: CASA MATERNA

 In 2000, PCI established Casa Materna (Mother’s House), an integrated reproductive and maternal and child health program that provides outreach, and education services, out-patient clinical services, a pediatric clinic and an inpatient facility for women with high-risk pregnancies.
-Each year, PCI trains hundreds of community health workers, including traditional birth attendants to identify women with high-risk pregnancies and refer them to the Casa Materna for care, monitoring and safe delivery.
+Each year, PCI trains hundreds of community health workers, including traditional birth attendants, to identify women with high-risk pregnancies and refer them to Casa Materna for care, monitoring and safe delivery.

-Casa Materna continues to thrive thanks to the Izumi Foundation through the Better Infant and Reproductive Total Health project.
-Over 900 mothers with low birth weight or pre-term babies have participated in Kangaroo Mother Care, an innovative and effective method to ensure warmth through skin-to-skin contact of the mother and baby’s bodies, greatly reducing neonatal mortality.
+In 2013, more than 1,000 newborn caregivers were trained in Kangaroo Mother Care, an innovative and effective method to ensure warmth through skin-to-skin contact of the mother and baby’s bodies, greatly reducing neonatal mortality.